TailWind76/React-Component-PieChart/README.md

-# Autocomplete Component Usage Documentation
+# PieChart Component Usage Documentation

-The Autocomplete component provides a powerful and customizable autocomplete feature that suggests options based on user input.
-It allows users to easily select from the suggested options, enhancing the user experience.
+The PieChart component is a versatile and customizable data visualization tool that displays data in a circular chart, allowing users to visualize proportions and percentages of different elements in a dataset.

 ## Installation

-To use the Autocomplete component in your project, make sure you have React installed, and then run the following command:
+To use the PieChart component in your project, make sure you have React installed, and then run the following command:

 ```bash
 npm install --save react